kchiu1/rcos-soundscape-fall/docs/Manual.md

 #### Send Feedback
   - Allows users to send feedback to the developers through email.
+  - The user will be prompted to use a preferred mail app.

 #### Rate
   - Redirects user to App Store to rate the app.